EXMatak/snakeGameMG/README.md

 ## CONTACT INFORMATION

-Feel free to contact us with your feedback, questions, or suggestions.
+Feel free to contact me with your feedback, questions, or suggestions.
 We're here to help and appreciate your input!

 - **DISCORD**: `xmatak`
 - **EMAIL**: [exmatak@gmail.com](mailto:exmatak@gmail.com)